brootaylor/brootaylor-v2/sites/eleventy/src/_content/pages/about.md

 I mostly work on the "[front-of-the-front-end](https://bradfrost.com/blog/post/front-of-the-front-end-and-back-of-the-front-end-web-development/)" and find I'm best suited to roles that balance the user and developer experiences.
 I enjoy roles that both empower the team to write great code in whatever way feels right to them as well as ensuring that this does not negatively impact the user experience. {.call-out}

 My core skills are semantic HTML, CSS, responsive design, progressively enhanced JS, PWAs, web performance, web accessibility, static site generation, Eleventy, Astro & Svelte &mdash; and generally trying my best to put the user first.
-However, you'll also find me with my hands in the "*back-of-the-front-end*" and some DevOps stuff as well - (eg. JavaScript bundlers, deployment tooling, CI/CD etc.).
+However, you'll also find me with my hands in the "*back-of-the-front-end*" and some DevOps stuff as well - (eg. JavaScript bundlers, build & deployment tooling, CI/CD etc.).

 I aim to build web solutions that are [resilient](https://resilientwebdesign.com/), [usable](https://trentwalton.com/2014/03/10/device-agnostic/) and as future-friendly as possible.
 For this reason I *prefer* a vanilla approach and tend to steer clear of using JavaScript frameworks if I can help it.